peetercee/scripts/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound to the network.
 Load balancers distributes the traffic among the 3 webservers endureing that only authorized users will be able to access the virtual machines.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics such as CPU usage, logins, sudo escalation attempts and more.
--Filebeat watches for changes to the file systems on the VMs -Metricbeat fsfsdfsdfsdf
--Packetbeat ddgdfgdffddfg
--auditbeat dfgdfgdfgdfgf

 The configuration details of each machine may be found below.